 Of course drawing in class isa very different to drawing for myself.
 I have to draw flat so my document camera captures the process well for everyone viewing online.
 I have to work faster than I would normally (though that’s not necessarily a bad thing).
 And I use a thicker pen so that my lines are more visible for viewers – and I do find that makes a big difference.
 Perhaps I’ll start using a fountain pen again so I can have more line variability if I’m going to have a thicker line?

 I love drawing glasses and sunglasses and any kind of reflected light in portraits.
 I had a lot of fun with the green sunnies in this portrait of Kathryn from Museum by Sktchy.

-This is Ryan from Sktchy painted in my Fabriano Venezia sketchbook with Daniel Smith and Zecchi Toscana watercolours and finished with Prismacolor coloured pencils.
+I drew her with a Unipin fineliner in a Fabriano Venezia sketchbook, painted her with Daniel Smith and Zecchi Toscana watercolour and finished the portrait off with Prismacolor coloured pencils.

-This is Ava from Sktchy painted with Zecchi watercolours and finished with Polychromos coloured pencils.
+This is India from the Museum by Sktchy app drawn and painted in a Fabriano Venezia sketchbook with a Unipin fineliner, watercolours and coloured pencils.

 This is turning into a very stressful week, mainly due to my father being unwell and in hospital.
 At times like these drawing and painting are the best therapy.
 These are the times when it is, of course, hardest to find the time to just stop, sit and draw.
 It can seem the least important thing to do when there are one hundred and one other demands on your time.
 But I know that, for me, it’s the most important thing to do.